Pegoku/ulauncher-brave/README.md

 ![Screenshot](screenshot.png)

-This Ulauncher extension enables you to search Brave.
+This Ulauncher extension enables you to use the Brave search.

 ## Install